cea-hpc/modules/doc/source/cookbook/test-modulefiles.rst

 Testing Modulefiles
 ===================

-The following is an example for a ``ModulesTest`` proc of a Modulefile and its output.
+The following is an example for a ``ModulesTest`` subroutine of a Modulefile and its output.
-It checks whether the ``TESTDIR`` is a directory, checks that it can enter it, and whether a file ``TESTFILE`` can successfully be created there.
+It checks whether the :file:`TESTDIR` is a directory, checks that it can enter it, and whether a file:file:`TESTFILE` can successfully be created there.

-This code gets executed when you use the ``test`` command.
+This code gets executed when you use the :subcmd:`module test modulefile<test>` command.

 Code
 ----